-HS2 is a 2-layer laminate, a high-spec option for taped shells on our down gear.
-This ripstop fabric strikes a good balance between lightness and durability: light enough to be the optional taped shell on our sleeping bags and tough enough for expedition use in our Omega clothing, while the Kappa clothing makes full use of both its qualities.
+HS2 is PHD's 2-layer laminate, the new high-spec option for taped shells on our down gear.
+This ripstop fabric strikes an excellent balance between lightness and durability.
+It is light enough to be the optional taped shell on our sleeping bags and tough enough for expedition use in our Omega clothing, while the Kappa clothing makes full use of both its qualities.

-A superfine mini-ripstop nylon with excellent tear strength, MX is the pick of the latest generation of superfine down proof materials .
-We have tested even lighter fabrics, but so far they have all had significant drawbacks, while our confidence in MX is based on several years of extensive use.
+A mini-ripstop nylon with excellent tear strength, MX is the pick of the superfine 15denier downproof materials.
+We have tested lighter fabrics, but most have had significant drawbacks, while our confidence in MX is based on extensive use.

 MX is the standard inner in all our Minim and Minimus gear, and also the inner for our high mountain lightweights, the Hispar sleeping bags, jacket and suit.
-We are so confident of its performance now that we are switching the inners of our hi-tech Diamir sleeping bags to MX, reducing both weight and bulk.
+We are so confident of its performance that we have now switched the inners of our hi-tech Diamir sleeping bags to MX, reducing both weight and bulk. (weight: 32gsm)

 |Taiga Fleece||This warp-knit fleece is primarily for real activity use rather than the street scene, although its comfort and lightness give little indication of its robust performance.
 It will resist abrasion and cut the wind far better than normal weft-knit fleeces, shrug off a shower and dry very quickly after a soaking.
 If work or play takes you out into the elements, take Taiga fleece - you'll notice the difference.|